Skip to main content

 • second year:

-• to pass 100% of the credits enrolled in the previous year;
+• passing 100% of the credits of the previous year;

-• to have an average grade of 5 points in the first year of the master's degree, either qualifying or non-qualifying.
+• a minimum average grade of 5 points in the first year of the master's degree.

 Amounts and types of aid

-The MEFD establishes income and family wealth thresholds above which the right to receive grants or financial support disappears, the current thresholds being grouped into three categories for general study grants and one for students with specific educational support needs (SESN):
+The MEFD establishes income and family wealth thresholds that determine access to scholarships and grants, grouped into three general thresholds and one specific for students with specific educational support needs (SESN):

 THRESHOLD 1 THRESHOLD 2 THRESHOLD 3 THRESHOLD 1 SESN STUDENTS